by John Jordan

 Product Drilldown Reports

 Product drilldown reports allow you to slice and dice data based on characteristics such as product group, material, plant, cost component, and period.
-Product drilldown reports are based on predefined summarization levels and are relatively simple to setup and run.
+Product drilldown reports are based on predefined summarization levels and are relatively simple to set up and run.

 Production Variance

-Production variance is a type of variance calculation based on the difference between net actual costs debited to the order and target costs based on the preliminary cost estimate and quantity delivered to inventory.
+Production variance is a calculation based on the difference between net actual costs debited to the order and target costs based on the preliminary cost estimate and quantity delivered to inventory.
 You calculate production variance with target cost version 1.
 Production variances are for information only and are not relevant for settlement.

 Production Version